Embird Embroidery Software

 Preview

-Hit the Preview button to check how posterization with current settings will look like.
-Preview will appear on a secondary work area on the main control panel .
-Preview area allows to zoom-in an out and scroll or pan the preview.
+Click the Preview button to check how posterization with the current settings will look.
+The preview will appear on a secondary work area on the main control panel.
+The preview area allows you to zoom in and out and scroll or pan the preview.

-Preview area displays mask until the Preview button is clicked for the first time.
-Mask is a black-and-white picture generated from selected vector objects.
+The preview area displays a mask until the Preview button is clicked for the first time.
+A mask is a black-and-white picture generated from selected vector objects.
 Black means areas to be processed.
 White means excluded areas.

 Mask

-It is not necessarry to convert whole image at once.
-Studio allows to use common fill vector objects as a mask to mark areas of image for posterization.
+It is not necessary to convert the whole image at once.
+Studio allows you to use common fill vector objects as a mask to mark areas of the image for posterization.
 If you want to convert only part of the image, first draw fill or column objects on top of the image and select them.
 Then launch the posterization tool.
-Image will be converted only underneath the selected objects, which serve as a temporary mask and may be deleted after the image conversion.
+The image will be converted only underneath the selected objects, which serve as a temporary mask and may be deleted after the image conversion.

 Color reduction inside a masked area

-Posterization applied inside area masked by vector object.
-Rest of the image is untouched
+Posterization applied inside an area masked by a vector object.
+The rest of the image is untouched.

 Note: you can use a Trace Tool to create complex mask objects easily.